stehrn/twelve_factor/README.md

 ## Concurrency
 [Scale out via the process model](https://12factor.net/concurrency) (12 factor)

-Adding more concurrency is a case of spinning up a new process - this is essentially horizontal scaling - to handle higher loads the application needs be able to span multiple processes running on multiple physical machines - i.e. scale out and become a distributed application.
+Adding more concurrency is a case of spinning up a new process - horizontal scaling.

 Different processes can be assigned a type - HTTP requests may be handled by a web process, and long-running background tasks handled by a worker process, and different types of process can be scaled differently - e.g. you may have three load balanced web processes and ten worker processes.